 Courtney wanted a send off with a shower of rose petals.
 We counseled her to do this with a little light left in the sky so we could capture the petals as they showered her & Derek.

 All these seem like little things.
 And they are.
 But these are the little details that MATTER.
 And communicating the info to insure the details are captured is what we do best!
-And it’s why we are growing our reputation as the best wedding photographers in the East Tennessee Region!
+This is why we are growing our reputation as the best wedding photographers in the East Tennessee Region!
 This is also one of the best weddings we shot this summer!!!